 UT Southwestern was the first to give me an opportunity to go beyond my country's borders for science training.
 The collaborative clinical and basic scientific research helped integrate my basic research into the clinical settings.

-Originally from India, Dr. Gupta holds a bachelor’s degree in Pharmacy from the Rajiv Gandhi Technical University, Madhya Pradesh, and a master’s degree in Pharmacology from the Birla Institute of Technology and Science, Pilani, Rajasthan.
-She continued her education in Birla Institute of Technology and Science, Pilani to earn her doctorate in Neuropharmacology.
-She moved to Dallas, United States where she joined UT Southwestern Medical Center to conduct postdoctoral research in the biological functions and signaling of ghrelin system under the mentorship of Jeffrey Zigman, Ph.D.
+Originally from India, Dr. Gupta holds a bachelor’s degree in Pharmacy from the Rajiv Gandhi Technical University in Madhya Pradesh, and a master’s degree in Pharmacology from the Birla Institute of Technology and Science in Pilani, Rajasthan.
+She continued her education at the Birla Institute of Technology and Science, Pilani to earn her doctorate in Neuropharmacology.
+She joined UT Southwestern Medical Center to conduct postdoctoral research in the biological functions and signaling of the ghrelin system under the mentorship of Jeffrey Zigman, Ph.D.

-Dr. Gupta is active in several professional organizations, including International Society of Neurochemistry, The Obesity Society, and the American Diabetes Association, which she serves as a member of the Membership Committee.
+Dr. Gupta is active in several professional organizations, including the International Society of Neurochemistry, The Obesity Society, and the American Diabetes Association, for which she serves as a member of the Membership Committee.